 - Customize your hearing aids with an onboard hearing test and app-controls

-- Sits inside the ear
+- Sit inside the ear

 - Only available in black